lynn-mercier/routine-design/nodejs/src/README.md

 ### screenshot()

-Returns a screenshot as a `LocalImage`.
+Returns a screenshot as a PNG object, like from [pngjs](https://www.npmjs.com/package/pngjs).

 ### resolves()